supekarabhi/Suprememart-E-Commerce-Website/README.md

 Suprememart
-This is a Dynamic DJango Shopping Website
+This is a fully working Dynamic DJango Shopping Website
-![alt text]